 Above: Marble-tiled floors and above-counter sinks add an understated luxury in the master bathroom.

-Above: Cracked porcelain cabinet knobs introduce subtle texture to the white palette of the bathroom.
+Above: Cracked porcelain cabinet knobs introduce subtle texture to the pale palette of the bathroom.

 Above: Herringbone brickwork is a classic used in a new way.

-Above: Atelier Chan Chan introduced maximum glazing and a horizontal coursing of the brick pattern to delineate the floor levels.
+Above: Eayrs and Chan in a bedroom window.
+The two introduced maximum glazing and a horizontal coursing of the brick pattern to delineate the floor levels.
 Photograph by Thomas Giddings.

-The floor plans delineate the architect's inventive use of the wedge-shaped site.
+The floor plans detail the architects' inventive use of the wedge-shaped site.
 Above L: The ground floor shows the two walled courtyard gardens at the front and back of the house.
 Above R: The three-bedroom upstairs level.
+See more of the architcts' work at Chan + Eayrs.

 Can you Spot the Difference Between Herringbone and Chevron?
 If you're looking for more examples of artful brickwork, see 5 Favorites: Bricks Made Modern.
 And over on Gardenista, we show you What to Grow on a Brick Wall.